 Host cooking lessons

 Families can always use simple recipes to prepare quick, healthy meals for their children throughout the week.
 Collaborate with a local chef or restaurant to teach families how to cook these meals for a fee.
-Host the lessons at your center or an offsite location, depending on your needs and budget.
+Host the lessons at your facility or an offsite location, depending on your needs and budget.

 Acknowledge your donors with a thank you letter